Carbon Offset: Selectra's Environmental Projects

 Since 2019, Selectra has been offering its customers the opportunity to offset all or part of their carbon emissions (CO2) through various GHG reduction or sequestration projects.
 Here is all the information on Selectra's projects to understand the carbon offset mechanisms.

-Voluntary carbon offsetting is when companies or individuals, who are not under any obligation to do so, offset their carbon emissions by financing an environmental project such as The Gandhi Project.
-Unlike mandatory carbon offsetting, these companies and individuals are encouraged to reduce their CO2 emissions but are not required to do so.
+Voluntary carbon offsetting is when companies (or individuals), who are not under any obligation to do so, offset their carbon emissions by financing an environmental project.
+Unlike mandatory carbon offsetting, these companies are encouraged to reduce their CO2 emissions but are not required to do so.

 Mandatory carbon offsettingSince the signing of the Kyoto Protocol in 1997, companies have been pushed to reduce their CO2 emissions through carbon offsetting.

 Carbon offsetting works in four stages: